tugberkgoc/foundation-notes/04 Functions and Objects.md

 // Person { name: 'nigel', startYear: 2019, years: 0 }
 ```

 Note that it is a convention that objects that can be used to create objects using the `new` keyword start with a capital letter.
+Also notice that when we print the object it clearly shows that it is an instance of `Person` and not `Object`.

-### 3.2 Extending using Constructor Functions
+### 3.2 Extending using Object Constructor Functions

 Whilst this syntax is not using traditional classes, one object can _extend_ another.
 This is best illustrated through the example below where we create another object called `Student`.